top of page

 Bushwakka Shack rooftop tent sitting open on top of the Boss Aluminium M4 Canopy

-On top sits the Bushwakka Shack rooftop tent - one of the smartest touring tents around.
-Its dual-pivot scissor lift design opens at both ends, giving more headroom and airflow.
+On top, the Bushwakka Shack rooftop tent stands out as one of the smartest touring tents available.
+Its dual-pivot scissor lift design opens at both ends, providing more headroom and airflow.

 Inside, you’ll find LED strip lighting, a 12V rechargeable fan, USB ports, and plenty of storage pockets.
 The insulated roof shell helps regulate temperature, while the memory foam mattress and shoe bags add comfort and practicality.

-Mounted alongside it, the Bushwakka 270° awning provides 12m² of shade and weighs just 25kg.
-Built-in LED lighting switches between white and amber for bug-free evenings, and it even has a timer function that turns the lights off automatically after a few hours.
+Mounted alongside it, the Bushwakka 270° awning offers 12m² of shade and weighs just 25kg.
+Built-in LED lighting switches between white and amber for bug-free evenings, and it even features a timer function that turns the lights off automatically after a few hours.

 Lovells suspension from the 3670kg GVM upgrade kit on Toyota HiLux GUN126R Series